awslabs/aws-greengrass-labs-component-for-the-things-stack-lorawan/README.md

 Before running the script, users must:

-1. Deploy Greengrass V2 to an x86-compatible Linux machine, virtual machine or EC2 instance.
-The default The Things Stack configuration settings will pull **amd64** images, hence the x86-compatibility requirement.
+1. Deploy Greengrass V2 to a Linux machine, virtual machine or EC2 instance.
 2. Initialize the Greengrass core device to satisfy the [the requirements to run Docker containers using Docker Compose and Docker Hub](https://docs.aws.amazon.com/greengrass/v2/developerguide/run-docker-container.html).
 3. Install **cfssl** on the developer machine.
 4. Set the AWS region in **gdk-config.json**.